-Over the medium-term, total construction demand is projected to reach \$27 billion to \$34 billion per annum in 2020-2021 and continue to move up gradually to \$28 billion to \$35 billion per annum in 2022-2023.
+Over the medium-term, total construction demand is projected to reach \$27 billion to \$34 billion per annum in 2021-2022 and \$28 billion to \$35 billion per annum in 2023-2024.

-The public sector will continue to lead demand and is expected to contribute to between \$16 billion and \$20 billion per annum in 2020-2023, with similar proportions of demand coming from building projects and civil engineering works.
-Besides public housing developments, public sector construction demand over the medium term will be supported by various major infrastructure projects such as developments at Jurong Lake District, Changi Airport Terminal 5 and new MRT lines such as the Cross Island Line.
+The public sector will continue to lead demand and is expected to contribute \$16 billion to \$20 billion per annum in 2021-2024, with building projects and civil engineering works each taking up about half of the demand.
+Besides public housing developments, public sector construction demand over the medium term will be supported by major infrastructure projects such as Cross Island MRT Line, developments at Jurong Lake District and Changi Airport Terminal 5